 - Make sure your pets are protected – there are various products -tick repellents are very important.

 How to get rid of ticks?
 Tick prevention products we recommend:

 Check out their Organic Flea and Tick Wipe-on Defense Formulated for Dogs

 - Perform tick checks after coming in from the outdoors.
 Do tick inspections.
 Look in your dog’s armpits and ears as they like to latch on in fleshy areas.

 - Know how to remove ticks.
 According to the OVMA:

 - Use fine-tipped tweezers to grasp the tick as close to the skin’s surface as possible.

-- Pull upward with steady, even pressure to ease out the entire tick including the tick’s mouthparts.
-Don’t twist or jerk the tick; this can cause the mouth-parts to break off and remain in the skin.
+- Pull upward with steady, even pressure to ease the entire tick, including the tick’s mouth parts.
+Don’t twist or jerk the tick; this can cause the mouth parts to break off and remain in the skin.

 - Be sure to wash the bite area and your hands.

 - Please seek the advice of your veterinarian if you were unsuccessful in removing the entire tick.